harishnsrinivas/GameOfCraps/readme.md

 To run the program copy the file to a desired location.

 For Linux/Mac run command from the command line :
-   1. cd <module_directory>
-   2. python <module_name>
+	python crapsPlay.py from the main project directory.

 output file is generated in the same folder as the python file.